jon-chow/char-scraper/README.md

-# CHAR SCRAPER
+# GENSHIN SCRAPER
 ## Description
-This is a scraper for characters from the game "Genshin Impact".
+This is a scraper for data on things from the game "Genshin Impact".
 Data is scraped from [Fandom](https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki), processed, and stored in JSON files.
 My intent is to add this data to the [genshin.dev API](https://github.com/genshindev/api) project.

 ## Prerequisites
 - [Python](https://www.python.org/downloads/) ^3.11.0